mchalapuk/hyper-text-slider/doc/class-names.md

 ## Option Class Names

-All option ckasses are intended to be set on slider element ([hermes-layout--slider](#hermes-layout--slider));
+All option classes are intended to be set on slider element ([hermes-layout--slider](#hermes-layout--slider));

-They nay be divided into two categories:
+They may be divided into two categories:
  1. **single options** - each of which enables one feature,
  2. **option groups** - that adds many option classes to the slider during upgrade.

+Each option is read in one of slider's life-cycle phases:
+ 1. **upgrade** - class name should be set in client HTML, slider will check for it only once during upgrade,
+ 2. **runtime** - class name may be added/removed at any time, slider will check for it every time a decission connected with this class is made.

 ### Summary

-Name | Description | Affects Phase
+Name | Description | Checked During Phase
 --- | --- | ---
 [hermes-defaults](#hermes-defaults) | Adds ${Option.AUTOSTART}, ${Option.AUTOPLAY}, ${Option.CREATE_ARROWS},${Option.CREATE_DOTS}, ${Option.ARROW_KEYS} to the slider. | upgrade
 [hermes-autostart](#hermes-autostart) | Shows first slide automatically. | upgrade